 Figure 1.
 Left: Map of ICM-Hydro compartments from the 2017 Coastal Master Plan Figure 2.
 Map of the BITI domain Figure 3.
 United States Geological Survey (USGS) water level gauges in the Barataria Basin Figure 4.
-Isochrons, or snapshots through time, of sea surface height (SSH) over the length of Barataria Basin16 Figure 5.
+Isochrons, or snapshots through time, of sea surface height (SSH) over the length of Barataria Basin Figure 5.
 Example of partitioning coefficients in a basin Figure 6.
-Historical trends in tidal inlet cross-sectional area for Raccoon Point to Sandy Point (1880-2006)21 Figure 7.
+Historical trends in tidal inlet cross-sectional area for Raccoon Point to Sandy Point (1880-2006) Figure 7.
 Comparison of measured bathymetry of Pass Abel and the ICM-Hydro inlet link dimensions for Pass Abel22 Figure 8.
-Right: Hourly isochrons of stage height over a 24-hour period in ICM-Hydro compartments from Barataria Pass moving up-estuary23 Figure 9.
+Right: Hourly isochrons of stage height over a 24-hour period in ICM-Hydro compartments from Barataria Pass moving up-estuary Figure 9.
 The annual mean daily tide range for each ICM-Hydro compartment in Barataria Basin considered in the tidal prism calculation24 Figure 10.
 The O'Brien-Jarrett-Marchi relationship for the three basins calibrated26 Figure 11.
-Sub-basin for inlet link 34927 Figure 12.
+Sub-basin for inlet link 349 Figure 12.
 Flow diagram of ICM-BI and BITI Figure 13.
 Conceptual diagram of modeled barrier island evolution Figure 14.
 Restoration units for the Isles Dernieres and Timbalier regions Figure 15.
-Restoration units for the Caminada Headland and Barataria regions34 Figure 16.
+Restoration units for the Caminada Headland and Barataria regions 34 Figure 16.
 Restoration units for the Chandeleurs and Breton regions Figure 17.
 Conceptual diagram of cross-shore island and shoreface retreat.
 Each depth along the profile retreats at a specified rate Figure 18.
 Top: Example calculation of cross-shore retreat rates for a profile demonstrating variability along the shoreface profile Figure 19.
-Index profiles used to calculate the cross-shore retreat rate40 Figure 20.
+Index profiles used to calculate the cross-shore retreat rate Figure 20.
 Shoreline and shoreface retreat rates modeled by BRIE for different RSLR rates

 Figure 21.
-Example of a barrier headland restoration template for the Terrebonne restoration project TE-14345 Figure 22.
-Implementation of auto-restoration of a barrier island within the ICM-BI model Figure 23.
-Implementation of auto-restoration of a headland within ICM-BI47 ICM-BI model grid Figure 25.
-Restoration frequency for West Grand Terre for model simulations including different combinations of processes Figure 26.
-Restoration frequency for Caminada Headland for model simulations including different combinations of processes Figure 27.
-Topography and bathymetry data for the 2000s time period used to compare with the model hincast from 1920 to 2006 Figure 28.
+Example of a barrier headland restoration template for the Terrebonne restoration project TE-143 45 Figure 22.
+Implementation of auto-restoration of a barrier island within the ICM-BI model.
+Figure 23.
+Implementation of auto-restoration of a headland within ICM-BI Figure 24.
+An example of the transects along Chaland Headland that make up the ICM-BI model grid 49 Figure 25.
+Restoration frequency for West Grand Terre for model simulations including different combinations of processes 51 Figure 26.
+Restoration frequency for Caminada Headland for model simulations 71 including different combinations of processes 52 Figure 27.
+Topography and bathymetry data for the 2000s time period used to compare with the model hincast from 1920 to 2006.
+55 Figure 28.
 Model hindcast for the Chandeleurs region from 1920 to 2006.
-The model grid transects were interpolated to a 30 m surface56 Figure 29.
-Transect 514 from the Caminada region showing a comparison of the modeled results from the period 1980 to 2015 to the measured 2010s topobathy57 Figure 30.
+The moderid transects were interpolated to a 30 m surface.
+Figure 29.
+Transect 514 from the Caminada region showing a comparison of the modeled results from the period 1980 to 2015 to the measured 2010s topobathy Figure 30.
 Transect 804 from the Chandeleurs region showing the modeled results from the period 1920 to 2006 and the measured topobathy from the 2000s